RapTho/cyberphysische-systeme/2_Containerization.md

 podman build --platform linux/amd64 -t mosquitto-${USER}:1.0 /path/to/Containerfile
 ```

-**Using Docker (with buildx support):**
+**Using Docker (with buildx support):**<br />
+Note with `docker` the Containerfile must be called `Dockerfile`.
+Podman can handle both. <br />
+Also, to build cross-platform images, you need to use the [buildx](https://docs.docker.com/reference/cli/docker/buildx/build/) docker plugin.

 ```
-docker buildx build --platform linux/amd64 -t mosquitto-${USER}:1.0 /path/to/Containerfile --load
+docker buildx build --platform linux/amd64 -t mosquitto-${USER}:1.0 /path/to/Dockerfile
 ```

 - `--platform linux/amd64` emulates the container image's target platform and architecture as linux / x86-64.
 If you're building on a device with a different architecture (e.g., Apple Silicon with ARM processors), this flag ensures the build process emulates the correct target architecture for deployment on IBM Code Engine.
 - `-t` tags the image with a name and version
-- `--load` (Docker buildx only) loads the built image into the local Docker daemon

 Replace `/path/to/Containerfile` with the actual path to your `mosquitto` folder.